xndrdev/myl3z-me-page/content/about/index.md

 Currenlty I'm studying [Bachelor Cyber Security](https://www.iu.de/en/bachelor/cyber-security/) at the [IU International University of Applied Sciences](https://www.iu.de/en/).

-In my free time I like to bring interesting ideas to life, which mostly are never finished :D
+In my free time I like to bring interesting ideas to life, play around with tech learning new things.

-On the way to finish these projects I will at least write about them in this blog.
+This page is basically my notes.
+Some notes are really just notes, some will be blog posts and some will be collections of links.

+If you find the notes interesting, leave me a comment and I can write more about the notes or transform it to a blog post.

 Have fun!